-To speed up the process of providing you with the information that you need to enable you to make a decision as to whether, or not, adoption might be for you, our adoption information session is now captured in a video, which you can access here.

-However, we appreciate that some of you may wish to attend an information event in person, so these are still held regularly, once each month, and offer the same opportunity to hear from adoption team managers, adoption social workers and experienced adoptive parents who will provide you with lots of information and talk through the process.
-There is a list of when and where to find these information sessions here.
-Whether you choose to view our video or attend an information session in person, our aim is to give you an opportunity to start considering the rewards and challenges of adoption and ask questions and raise any concerns about your situation.
-If you are viewing the video we hope you have already requested an initial home visit.
-If attending an event in person, after the information event, you will be given instructions about how to request a consultation or initial home visit.
+Our adoption information sessions are held regularly and offer the opportunity to hear from adoption team managers, adoption social workers and experienced adoptive parents who will provide you with lots of information and talk through the process.
+We also show a film of people connected to adoption talking about their experiences.

+These sessions give you an opportunity to start considering the rewards and challenges of adoption and ask questions or raise any concerns about your situation.

+After the information event, you will be given instructions about how to complete an Expression of Interest form and request an initial home visit.